Ascott557/dataprime-assistant/coralogix-dataprime-demo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

+### Open Source Compliance

+This software is released as **Authorized Open Source** under Coralogix's Open-Source Policy (April 2024):

+- **Copyright**: Copyright (c) 2024 Coralogix Ltd.
+- **License**: MIT License
+- **Status**: All proprietary rights waived, software enters public domain
+- **Usage**: Free to use, modify, distribute, and incorporate into other projects

+### Third-Party Dependencies

+This project uses various open-source libraries.
+See `requirements.txt` for a complete list.
+All dependencies are compatible with the MIT License:

+- **OpenAI SDK**: Apache 2.0 License
+- **OpenTelemetry**: Apache 2.0 License
+- **Flask**: BSD-3-Clause License
+- **Other dependencies**: Various permissive licenses

+For detailed license information of each dependency, please check their respective repositories.

 ## 🆘 Support